prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 ###### Rule 154 - Compensation for costs of witnesses

-Whe re the Court has ordered the deposit of a sum sufficient to cover the expenses of a witness in accordance with Rule 180.2 or of a party ’s expert in accordance with Rule 181, compensation may be requested for payments made by the Registry towards the expens es incurred by a witness  or an expert.
+Whe re the Court has ordered the deposit of a sum sufficient to cover the expenses of a witness in accordance with Rule 180.2 or of a party 's expert in accordance with Rule 181, compensation may be requested for payments made by the Registry towards the expens es incurred by a witness  or an expert.

 ###### Rule 155 - Compensation for costs of interpreters and translators

-1. The compensation for costs of interpreters shall be the rates that are customary in the country of the division in question, depending on the interpreter’s training and professional experience.
+1. The compensation for costs of interpreters shall be the rates that are customary in the country of the division in question, depending on the interpreter's training and professional experience.

-2. The compensation for costs of translators shall be the rat es that are customary in the country of the division in question, depending on the translator ’s training and professional experience.
+2. The compensation for costs of translators shall be the rat es that are customary in the country of the division in question, depending on the translator 's training and professional experience.

 ###### Rule 156 - Further procedure